Dropedge: Towards Deep Graph Convolutional Networks On Node Classification

 • Improved Generalization: DropEdge significantly improves the generalization performance of GCNs, especially on small or sparse graphs.
 This means the network is better able to classify nodes in unseen graphs.

-• Enhanced Robustness: DropEdge makes GCNs more robust to noisy or incomplete data.
+• Enhanced Robustness: DropEdge makes GCNs more strong to noisy or incomplete data.
 The network is less sensitive to the presence or absence of specific edges, making it more reliable in real-world scenarios.

 • Deeper Architectures: DropEdge enables the training of deeper GCNs without suffering from overfitting or vanishing gradients.
 This allows the network to capture more complex relationships in the graph.